Distillery-Dev/ComfyUI-serverless/README.md

 What if you could just write script that would tell ComfyUI exactly what it must do for you?

 I built Discomfort to resolve this.
-Discomfort is a ComfyUI extension that **allows ComfyUI to be fully run via code**.
+Discomfort is a ComfyUI extension that **allows ComfyUI workflows to be fully run via code**.

 (1) Discomfort enables **stateful run of ComfyUI workflows**, exposing its variables in Python and allowing them to be fully manipulated via code.

-(2) Discomfort allows users to **create conditionals and iterations** through two tricks: using nested ComfyUI runs that processes, and some clever handling the workflow JSON objects.
+(2) Discomfort allows users to **create conditionals and iterations** by controlling ComfyUI runs with a robust ComfyUI wrapper and through some clever handling the workflow JSON objects.

 (3) Discomfort also allows users to **utilize partial workflows** (ex: a workflow that only contains sampling logic, another that only loads ControlNet, etc.), obviating the need to manually stitch workflow parts.